-In recent years, debate about the role of cosmetic surgery has increased along with its popularity.
+In recent years, debate about the role and link between cosmetic surgery and self esteem has increased along with its popularity.
 An example of this is “Centrefold”, an award-winning documentary project in the United Kingdom launched in mid-2012.
 It explores the growing trend for women to seek Labiaplasty surgery.

 This project is just one example of the growing interest in this topic.
 Many people will also have seen images from artist Jamie McCartney’s “Great Wall of Vagina”.
 It helps to illustrate that we are all unique.
 However, that doesn’t stop each of us aspiring to our own particular vision of beauty.

 Cosmetic Surgery and Self Esteem in Labiaplasty Surgery